 Does your toilet sound like it’s constantly running or refilling?
-This kind of sound can occur intermittently or as frequent as every minute and usually means your toilet is losing water.
+This kind of sound can occur intermittently or as frequently as every minute and usually means your toilet is losing water.

-Checking Your Toilet for Leaks
+Check Your Intermittently Running Toilet for Leaks

 - Leave the water off for a couple hours and see where the water level drops to.

 3 Solutions for a Toilet Running Intermittently